paintparty/lasertag/README.md

-# Typetag
+# Lasertag

 A Clojure(Script) utility for categorizing types of values.

 For a quick summary of how this differs from `clojure.core/type`, view [the tables below](#examples).

-This lib fell out of work on other Clojure(Script) dev tooling, so perhaps it may be useful in a similar context.
+This lib fell out of work on other Clojure(Script) dev tooling, namely [Fireworks](https://github.com/paintparty/fireworks) so perhaps it may be useful in a similar context.

 <br>